-The Target of Evaluation (TOE) is the Infineon Security Controller IFX_CCI_000068h, IFX_CCI_000080h design step G12 with firmware version 80.505.04.1, optional PQ CryptoSuite version 5.00.012, optional HSL version 04.05.0040, optional UMSLC version 02.01.0040 and user guidance documents.
+The Target of Evaluation (TOE) is the Infineon Security Controller IFX_CCI_000068h, IFX_CCI_000077h, IFX_CCI_000080h design step G12 with firmware version 80.505.04.1, optional HSL version 04.05.0040, optional UMSLC version 02.01.0040, optional (and Non-TOE) NRGTM version 06.10.0002 and user guidance documents.

 The TOE provides a 32-bit Arm v8-M CPU architecture.
-The major components of the processor system are the CPU (Central Processing Unit), a MPU (Memory Protection Unit), a Security Attribution Unit (SAU), a Nested Vectored Interrupt Controller (NVIC), an Instruction Stream Signature (ISS) coprocessor, and a Masked Instruction Set Extension (MISE) copro-cessor.
+The major components of the processor system are the CPU (Central Processing Unit), a MPU (Memory Protection Unit), a Security Attribution Unit (SAU), a Nested Vectored Interrupt Controller (NVIC), an Instruction Stream Signature (ISS) coprocessor, and a Masked Instruction Set Extension (MISE) coprocessor.
 The TOE can communicate using contact-based interfaces.
+This TOE is intended to be used in smart cards for particular security relevant applications and as a developing platform for smart card operating systems.